nevoit/Deep-Neural-Network/README.md

 # Deep-Neural-Network
+In this assignment we were tasked with creating a Deep Neural Network that can classify images from the MNIST database.
 ## Purposes of The Assignment
 Enabling students to experiment with building a simple neural network “from scratch” and to obtain a deep understanding of the forward/backward propagation process.
 The network needs to be implemented using vectorization.